4 min read

 If we’ve learned anything from the Karate Kid or David & Goliath, it’s that you should never count the little guy out.
 Unfortunately, the same holds true for lawn insects.
 Some of the smallest pests can still mean big problems.
 In fact, it’s shocking to some people just how much damage billbugs and chinch bugs can do to their lawn when you look at their size.

 Billbugs are a type of weevil, or commonly called “snout beetles.”
-In general, billbugs seem to prefer Kentucky bluegrass, however, they’ve been found in most turf types in our area, including tall fescue.
+In general, billbugs seem to prefer lawns with Kentucky bluegrass, however, they’ve been found in most turf types in our area, including tall fescue.

 Surprisingly, it is actually the billbug larvae that cause damage.
 Some homeowners refer to this as a “billbug grub,” using grub as a term to describe that larvae stage.
 During this time, billbugs do appear similar to white lawn grubs, except that they are legless and much smaller at only ¼ to ½ inch long.
 They are also more “cream” colored and have a brown head.